 There is a library book exchange service for those unable to get out easily, organised in conjunction with Canterbury Library Service.

 Several outings are arranged throughout the year.
 Either a coach tour of the countryside, tea and a visit to the garden centre, or a visit to the theatre.
 In the past, lunches have been organised in the village hall.

 Transport for all these is provided when required.

 A small pot of money is also available in unusual or emergency situations.
 Please contact the FiSH Scheme if you have a suggestion for consideration

 On the second Wednesday of each month, a coffee morning is held in the Bridge village hall and is open to all.
 Often there is a book lending library and supply of knitting materials; any knitted garments can be donated for distribution through the Canterbury Health Centre.

 Many volunteers give generously of their time and this support is much appreciated.
 However we would very much welcome new volunteers.

-Now you know what the Fish Scheme is, if you have a small amount of time to spare each month for driving, visiting or volunteering in some small way, please phone co-ordinator Jean Johnson on 01227 766182
+If you have a small amount of time to spare each month for driving, visiting or volunteering in some small way, please phone co-ordinator Jean Johnson on 01227 766182.